 Malhão, ah Malhão!
 What can I say?
-Have a look at the spectacular beach in a photo below!
+Have a look at the spectacular beach in the photo below.

 There are many beaches along the Atlantic coast that you can visit.
 We decided to visit this particular beach, because it was marked as one of the most outstanding ones.
 From the main road, you have to take a dirt road to reach this beach.
-There is a car park in front of it, where we left our car.
-However, you can see it only once you arrive to the top of the stairs that lead down to the beach, not before.
+There is a car park in front, where we left our car.
+However, you can see the beach only once you arrive to the top of the stairs that lead down to it, not before.

 I can’t describe the amazement that we all felt when we saw the beach for the first time.
 I’ve seen beautiful beaches before, most notably in Tyrona Park near Santa Marta in Colombia.
 The Malhão Beach is at the same level, if not more beautiful.
 A paradise where every moment becomes very special.
 A place that radiates such positive energy that you wish to remain there forever.